MeteoroIogist/MeteoroIogist/README.md

    <img width="300" height="87" alt="image" src="https://cdn.discordapp.com/attachments/1381391098571657318/1483689304910991513/image.png?ex=69bb80d7&is=69ba2f57&hm=907565c0ec5c22b284d1730ac6a834bdc559f703d24bb1d9484e9b35468e7859&" />

-the lucifer is transphobic, the alastor and stolas/al are homophobic & this group as a whole argues and fights with the hazbin area EVERY.
+the lucifer is spits transphobic claims, the alastor and stolas/al are being homophobic & this group as a whole argues and fights with the hazbin area EVERY.
 SINGLE.
 DAY.
 Always accusing people of stealing/copying. @/ ticklemehomo also uses/sends death threats during disputes.
+###### ty for this group for helping with an inappropriate 11 yr old bothering me and my friends. this does not mean I like you but it is acknowledgment that you know common sense. ^

 will/martin and the vox both proudly state they are insane WITHOUT a diagnoses, martin even has/had a whole page talking about it, openly stating he has hurt animals and potentially people. they talked about sensitive topics in public KNOWING people were uncomfortable with it.